mikewillekes/unsdgftw/README.md

 - Applicable graph solution

 Other additions:

+# Technical Details

+Everything necessary to reproduce this solution is available in the Github repo: [mikewillekes/unsdgftw](https://github.com/mikewillekes/unsdgftw)

+The end-to-end pipeline is as follows:

+- Install Python prerequisites via `pipenv`
+- Raw Data Acquisition and Preprocessing
+    - This is the only manual step as some of the source PDFs were manually download and converted to XHTML using Apache Tika
+    - These PDFs can quite large so are *not* included in the Git repo, however the outputs of **Clean Text** *are* included in the repo so the entire graph solution can be recreated
+- Clean Text
+    - Extract Paragraphs
+    - Extract Sentences
+    - Extract Entities
+- NLP
+    - Semantic Similarity
+    - Topic Modelling
+- Graph
+    - Create TigerGraph Schema from empty Solution
+    - Install GSQL Queries
+    - Build CSV files for loading
+    - Load CSV files to TigerGraph
+    - Augment Graph by building co_mention edges between SDGs, Entities and Topics
+    - Community detection via label propogation (result stored in `lid` atttribute)
+    - Closeness Centrality calculation (result stored in `cent` attribute)
+- Streamlit Application UI
+    - Launch Streamlit app to view UI

+## Install Python prerequisites via `pipenv`

+Pipenv is a packaging tool that consolidates `pip`, `virutalenv` and `requirements.txt`.
+For more details on this tool see [Pipenv: A Guide to the New Python Packaging Tool](https://realpython.com/pipenv-guide/)

+## Data

+The

  - **Data**: Give context for the dataset used and give full access to judges if publicly available or metadata otherwise.
  - **Technology Stack**: Describe technologies and programming languages used.